pupubird/WebLaunchJS-2021/Advance.md

 ## Object <a name="object"></a>

-We had been using object since the very beginning, object is a **data structure** (like list too!) that help you to hold all your variables!
+We had been using object since the very beginning, the object is a **data structure** (like list too!) that help you to hold all your variables!

-Imaging a situation like this:
+Imagine a situation like this:

 ```
 Rain has 2 eyes, both of them are black.
 He has 2 hands too and so do legs!
 ```

-To express this idea in JavaScript, we can utilize `Object` (if you are familiar with Python, this is dictionary, or map in Java)
+To express this idea in JavaScript, we can utilize `Object` (if you are familiar with Python, this is the dictionary or map in Java)

-To make it easier to visualize, here is a diagram
+To make it easier to visualize here is a diagram

 ![rain](https://raw.githubusercontent.com/pupubird/WebLaunchJS-2021/master/assets/rain.png)